Want to know why and how you can use awareness days to inspire photography content ideas? Then read on.

 Related reading: How to use newsjacking to promote your photography business

-Quite literally, if you’re able to identify an awareness campaign that’s relevant in some way to your business or to your personal story, then you’ve identified a potential PR angle or content idea for your next blog, social media post and newsletter!
+Quite literally, if you’re able to identify an awareness campaign that’s relevant in some way to your business or to your personal story, then you’ve identified a potential PR angle.

 Which awareness campaigns are relevant to you?

 There are plenty of photography-related national awareness campaigns that you could mention in your content.
 But, you needn’t stop there.
 There are probably lots of awareness days, unrelated to photography, that also have some relevance to your business and your life.

 Whichever you deem to be relevant, my advice would be to use these to your advantage.
 Get your creative juices flowing and plot any relevant awareness days into your calendar.
 This is then the start of your content plan!

 Create up to a year’s worth of content ideas in one sitting!

 While I’m not suggesting that all your social media content should be linked to national awareness days (that would be really quite tedious for those following you!), you can drop them into your content every now and then.

 How many times you choose to mention awareness campaigns will be a personal decision.
 But if you genuinely feel it’s relevant, have something to say about a topic, or feel some affiliation for the cause associated with it, then go for it!